jilllatino/LearningGitHub/README.md

 |second| You, yours

 ### Slang
 Do not use slang in documents.
-Often slang will not cross international boundaries and be understood well globally.
+>**Note** Often slang is not well understood globally.

 [Back to Top](#technical-writing)